Salah-Zkara/HOSPITAL-MANAGEMENT-ELGHAZOUA/README.md

 For this software, you need to have [Java SE Development Kit 11.0.10 (LTS)](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) installed on your system.

 ### MongoDB setup
-The Best way to use this software is to use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) free tier (500Mo is more than enough for this software), otherwise you can use local MongoDB database.
+The Best way to use this software is to use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) free tier (500Mo is more than enough for this software), otherwise, you can use a local MongoDB database.
 - First of all, you have to create an account in the [cloud MongoDB platform](https://www.mongodb.com/cloud/atlas/register)
 - Choose the free plan